aliciachenw/aliciachenw.github.io/_pages/research.md

 **Past Projects**

+* **Tissue Tracking and Landmark Retrieval in Ultrasound**, *Jan 2023 - Jul 2025*
+    *  Robotics and Control Laboratory, The University of British Columbia

+    I am broadly interested in representation learning and/or self-supervising learning for ultrasound image analysis.
+A part of my thesis explored this question: how can the models learn pixel or frame-wise representations for ultrasound that can be applied in down-stream tasks, such as tracking and information intrieval?

+    *  I developed a new tracking-any-point model for US that outperforms state-of-the-art optical flow in [*ASMUS 2024*](https://link.springer.com/chapter/10.1007/978-3-031-73647-6_5), [*arXiv*](https://arxiv.org/abs/2403.04969).

+    * I also developed a self-supervised representation learning approach for US view retrieval and proposed a novel method to leverage intra-sweep temporal information to improve classical contrastive learning:  [*arXiv*](https://arxiv.org/abs/2412.07741), [IJCARS](https://link.springer.com/article/10.1007/s11548-025-03394-1).

 * **AI in Lung Ultrasound COVID-19 Diagnosis and Segmentation**, *Nov 2020 - Aug 2021*
     *  Biomedical Image Guidance Lab, Carnegie Mellon University